 The unique mill results from two rivers that join in the deep valley for an extreme humidity environment that is the perfect habitat for an abundance of unique vegetation.
 At over 700 years old, the stone mills and their attraction have captivated travelers for 200 years!

 We’ve been to Sorrento several times.
-On our last visit, the vegetation was stripped from the historic mill, and restoration was underway.
+The vegetation was stripped from the historic mill on our last visit, and restoration was underway.
 After the visit, we learned of the local controversy and fight that’s currently happening over the mill’s future.

 - Location: Vallone dei Mulin